CodeupClassroom/elixir-rest-blog/src/main/resources/curriculum/iii-data-persistence/12b-di-integration.md

 ---
 ## Complete Initial Integration

-1. Finish integrating `Post` repository/controller by
+1. Finish integrating the `PostsRepository` into the `PostsController` by calling it within the create, update, and delete methods.

 2. Follow the same pattern to integrate `User` repository/controller.
 Ignore `getByUsername` and `getByEmail` for now.